jacekrud/git-bash-environment/readme.md

 			!!!
 CAUTION: SETX command may break your PATH variable, be careful, make backup open cmd as administrator
 			execute command: SETX /M path "%path%;%cd%\
+2) Restart or open console

-2) Run install.bash which will update .bashrc
+3) Run install.bash which will update .bashrc